 (Because “Trust me, bro” isn’t a valid citation method.)

-To create Trustworthiness, follow this specific 4-step content refresh process in this table that I use religiously.
+To build Trustworthiness, follow the specific 4-step content refresh process outlined in this table that I use religiously.

 Let me provide you with concrete examples of why this matters beyond “because Google said so.”